 The Family Education Rights and Privacy Act of 1974 (FERPA), as amended, provides certain rights to students regarding their education records.
-Each year Augsburg College is required to give notice of the various rights accorded to students pursuant to FERPA.
+Each year Augsburg University is required to give notice of the various rights accorded to students pursuant to FERPA.
 In accordance with FERPA, you are notified of the following:

 Right to Inspect and Review Education Records:

-You have the right to review and inspect substantially all of your education records maintained by or at Augsburg College.
+You have the right to review and inspect substantially all of your education records maintained by or at Augsburg University.
 You must submit a signed written request to the Registrar to request a review.
 We will make a good effort to provide that review as soon as practical, however, no later than 45 days after receiving the request.

 Right to Request Amendment of Education Records: